Wahed Hasona*, Nawal Almalki, Abdelhafeez ElShekhipy and Mohamed Ibrahim Pages 121 - 134 ( 14 )

 Background: Cancer is deadly to most of its patients.
 Consequently, researchers and modelers studies show that there are many ways to cure and destroy it.
-One of the eﬀective ways is to inject the blood vessel close to the tumor with magnetic nanoparticles.
-Other way called radiation therapy or radiotherapy, which damage cancer cells by means of high doses of radiation.
+One of the e ective ways is to inject the blood vessel close to the tumor with magnetic nanoparticles.
+Another way called the radiation therapy or radiotherapy, which eradicates cancer cells through high doses of radiation.

-Method: The resulting system of partial differential equations is solved numerically with the aid of Parameteric-NDSolve.
+Methods: The resulting system of partial differential equations is solved numerically with the aid of Parametric-NDSolve.
 Results for velocity, temperature and concentration distributions are obtained in the analytical two-dimensional and three-dimensional forms.
-The streamlines graphs are offered in the terminus, which elucidate the trapping bolus phenomenon.
+The streamlines graphs are offered in the terminus, elucidating the trapping bolus phenomenon.

-Results: It's found that, the thermal radiation is a decreasing function in the temperature of fluid.
-As the temperature decreases, the diameter of the nanoparticles increases i.e., the volume of nanoparticle and its concentration increases and become more effective near to tumor tissues.
+Results: It has been found that thermal radiation is a decreasing function in the temperature of the fluid.
+As the temperature decreases, the diameter of the nanoparticles increases i.e., the volume of nanoparticle and its concentration increases and become more effective near tumor tissues.

-Mathematics Department, Faculty of Science, Zagazig University, Zagazig, Mathematics Department, Faculty of Science, Imam Abdulrahman Bin Faisal University, Al-Dammam, Mathematics Department, Faculty of Science, Imam Abdulrahman Bin Faisal University, Al-Dammam, Mathematics Department, Faculty of science, Al-Azhar University, Cairo
+Mathematics Department, Faculty of Science, Zagazig University, Zagazig, Department Mathematics, College of Science, Imam Abdulrahman Bin Faisal University, P.O.
+Box 1982, 31441, Dammam, Department Mathematics, College of Science, Imam Abdulrahman Bin Faisal University, P.O.
+Box 1982, 31441, Dammam, Mathematics Department, Faculty of Science, Al-Azhar University, Cairo